Skip to content

 Available without installYesRequires Sysmon

-When both are present, Sysmon 1 is the richer record — ParentCommandLine, image hashes, ProcessGuid for stable parent-child chains.
-When only 4688 is present, you build chains with PIDs (which Windows reuses), so a long timeline can include false matches; always cross-check parent-child links against timestamps.
+When both are present, Sysmon 1 is the richer record.
+ParentCommandLine, image hashes, ProcessGuid for stable parent-child chains.
+When only 4688 is present, you build chains with PIDs, which Windows reuses, so a long timeline can contain false matches.
+Always cross-check parent-child links against timestamps.
+When you have neither (no Sysmon, no command-line auditing), AmCache, prefetch, and the USN journal are the next-best execution evidence.

-1. Office → shell: ParentProcessName ending winword.exe, excel.exe, outlook.exe, powerpnt.exe, or mshta.exe, with NewProcessName being cmd.exe, powershell.exe, pwsh.exe, wscript.exe, cscript.exe, rundll32.exe, or regsvr32.exe.
-Document apps spawning shells is the classic macro / phishing chain.
+1. Office to shell.
+ParentProcessName ending winword.exe, excel.exe, outlook.exe, powerpnt.exe, or mshta.exe, with NewProcessName being cmd.exe, powershell.exe, pwsh.exe, wscript.exe, cscript.exe, rundll32.exe, or regsvr32.exe.
+Document apps spawning shells is the classic macro/phishing chain.

-3. LOLBins from user-writable paths: signed Microsoft binaries (certutil, regsvr32, mshta, installutil, bitsadmin, msbuild, csc) launching from C:\Users\, %TEMP%, or C:\ProgramData\.
-Legitimate use of these is rare in those locations.
+3. LOLBins from user-writable paths.
+Signed Microsoft binaries (certutil, regsvr32, mshta, installutil, bitsadmin, msbuild, csc) launching from C:\Users\, %TEMP%, or C:\ProgramData\.
+Legitimate use in those locations is rare.

-4. Service host orphans: svchost.exe with ParentProcessNameservices.exe (or wininit.exe for very early boot).
-Real svchost is always spawned by services.exe; impostors stand out.
+4. svchost orphans. svchost.exe with ParentProcessName other than services.exe (or wininit.exe for very early boot).
+Real svchost is always spawned by services.exe.
+Impostors stand out.

-5. Renamed binaries: NewProcessName ending in something neutral (update.exe, svc.exe, data.exe) under non-standard paths.
-Pair with Sysmon 1's OriginalFileName field when available — that's the one that catches renamed PsExec, Mimikatz, etc.
+5. Renamed binaries.
+NewProcessName ending in something neutral (update.exe, svc.exe, data.exe) under non-standard paths.
+Pair with Sysmon 1's OriginalFileName field when available.
+That field catches renamed PsExec, Mimikatz, Impacket binaries that bypass simple name-based detection.

 title: Office Application Spawning Shell